 Homeowners are constantly striving for ways to lower their energy costs and improve efficiency.
 Between rising gas prices and the overwhelming call to action by the green movement, it’s hard to ignore your energy bill.
 While many want to make an environmental difference, often these options are more expensive and difficult to implement.
 Programmable thermostats, on the other hand, are a quick, easy, and incredibly convenient way to hop on the green train.

 Before we get into the convenience factors of programmable thermostats, let’s talk price tags.
 For a programmable thermostat, all you’ll need to buy is the actual thermostat, which will range from $50 to $200.
+Installing a thermostat costs between $115 and $250.
 This is chump change compared to replacing your furnace, installing new windows, or switching out your appliances for energy-efficient options.
 Although these are all good ways to lower your energy bill, there is usually a large price tag attached.
 Whereas with programmable thermostats, the cost is small and the savings are big.
 About 15 percent per year.
-You can do this simply by turning back your thermostat by 10 to 15 percent for eight hours a day.
+You can do this simply by turning back your thermostat by 10% to 15% for eight hours a day.
 These gadgets make this easy.

 Besides cutting down your energy bills, programmable thermostats add a significant convenience factor to the comfort of your home, and save energy without you lifting a finger (or actually, by you only lifting a finger).
 Essentially, you are customizing how you heat or cool your home.
 So turn down your heat while you’re at work all day, and have it set to kick back on an hour before you return.
 That’s eight hours of lowered energy, and your home will still be nice and toasty upon your arrival.
 Also, most people prefer a cooler environment while they sleep.
 They curl up under a blanket, which leaves the necessity for cranking the heat a lot lower than the waking hours.
 With a programmable thermostat, lower your heat from an hour after you go to bed until an hour before you wake up.
 You’ll never know the difference when your feet hit that bathroom tile at sunrise.
 These hours really start to add up and shave off both wasted energy and unnecessarily high energy bills.